yjhjaja/image-classification-using-aws-sagemaker/README.md

 3. Retrive the best set of hyperparameters from the hyperparameter tuning
 4. Modify the code (hpo.py) used in the hyperparameter tuning so that the new code (train_model.py) is able to track the important variables that I want the debugging and profiling to track
 5. Create a new estimator and fit it using all above
-6. I can use load the saved data in a SageMaker Debugger trial and do an analysis on the data such as ploting a debugging output.
+6. I can load the saved data in a SageMaker Debugger trial and do an analysis on the data such as ploting a debugging output
-7. The profiler report was auto-generated in S3.
-I can retrieve and display it.
+7. The profiler report is auto-generated in S3 which I can retrieve and display

 ### Results
 The debugging output looks fine.
 The training loss declines steadily while the testing loss keeps steady.
 Looking at the profiler report, no rule checked, so it is good news.
 The training job took about 20 minutes.
 The report does provide recommendations to prevent each rule from checking, which I can follow further to improve the code.